vmware-tanzu/application-accelerator-samples/doc/buildDeployServiceCLI.md

 To create and bind services, run the following commands below.

-List service instances in the space.
+List services in the space.
 There will likely be 0 instances.

 ```
 tanzu services list
 ```

-List the available service instance types.
+List the available service types.

 ```
 tanzu services type list